oopsmonk/documentation/node-software/0.1/iri/how-to-guides/update-the-iri.md

 #### Delete your snapshot files and spent addresses

-If you don't want to keep your exisiting snapshot data, you can delete it.
+If you don't want to keep your existing snapshot data, you can delete it.

 1. Stop IRI